 This is a screenshot of Grammarly’s online editor.
 It has a pretty nifty interface that reduces clutter and barriers and forms a perfect mode to write content naturally.

-Also, when comparing Grammarly vs. Ginger, Grammarly’s ‘Set goals’ feature cannot be ignored.
-This setting intrigue Grammarly AI writing assistant on what type of content you are going to compose.
+Also, when comparing Grammarly vs. Ginger, Grammarly’s ‘Set goals‘ feature cannot be ignored.
+This setting intrigue Grammarly AI writing assistant on what type of content you will compose.

 One downside of using Grammarly is it doesn’t support some platforms.
-For example, if you want to use Grammarly to proofread articles, suggest synonyms while you are writing an article on Google Docs, then you have to download the document to your PC or copy & paste it to Grammarly’s online editor.
+For example, suppose you want to use Grammarly to proofread articles and suggest synonyms while writing an article on Google Docs.
+In that case, you must download the document to your PC or copy & paste it to Grammarly’s online editor.

 All in all, Grammarly is a perfect grammar checker and assistance to improve English grammar.